MCSAP Partners with Marquette Basketball for Dose of Reality Outreach

 When you attend Marquette men’s basketball games, you’ll get a Dose of Reality.

 The Milwaukee County Substance Abuse Prevention Coalition (MCSAP), has partnered with Learfield, Marquette University Men's Basketball, the Partnership for Success, Dose of Reality, and the Marquette Police Department to host a multifaceted campaign to warn of the dangers of prescription drug overdose.
-The campaign launched in the 2016-2017 season and is returning in the 2018-2019 men’s basketball season.
+The campaign launched in the 2016-2017 season and is returning in the 2018-2019 men’s basketball season during these games:

 “Marquette has become a strong partner in our community’s efforts to combat this deadly prescription drug epidemic,” said MCSAP Coordinator Kasaundra Brown.
 “It truly does require an all-hands-on-deck response to prevent young people from misusing drugs and potentially becoming an addict.”